 Extended Warranty Coverage

-A waiver is an official document that allows qualified owners of failing vehicles to register their vehicle without further expenditures for repair, once receipts for qualifying repairs are presented (see below).
+A waiver is an official document that allows qualified owners of failing vehicles to register their vehicle without further expenditures for repair, once receipts for qualifying repairs are presented.
 Vehicles may receive only one repair waiver, which is valid for the current vehicle registration.
-Once a waiver has been granted, the vehicle can never be granted another.
+Once a waiver has been granted, the vehicle can never be granted another waiver.
 Failing vehicles that have already received a waiver must be repaired and pass inspection before being registered in the Phoenix or Tucson metro areas.
-If your vehicle fails, consider carefully that it may be better for you to repair the vehicle than to seek a waiver.
+If your vehicle fails, consider that it may be better for you to repair the vehicle than to seek a waiver.
 In order to request a waiver, the vehicle owner must meet the following qualifications:

-- The vehicle must fail the state emissions test at least two times
+- The vehicle must fail the state emissions test at least twice.

 - The vehicle must be presented to one of the waiver facilities listed below, along with the vehicle's last failing test report, detailed repair receipts or estimates